graphile/migrate/README.md

 ## Usage

-`graphile-migrate init` will ask you some questions and set up the relevant files for running graphile-migrate.
+[TODO] `graphile-migrate init` will ask you some questions and set up the relevant files for running graphile-migrate.

-`graphile-migrate import` can be used after init but before running any other commands in order to import the existing database as if it were the first migration.
+[TODO] `graphile-migrate import` can be used after init but before running any other commands in order to import the existing database as if it were the first migration.
+(UNIMPLEMENTED: for now just pg_dump, and put the schema in migrations/schema.sql.)

 `graphile-migrate migrate` will run any un-executed committed migrations.